 The most common method of converting your VHS to DVD is through the use of a video capture device and a computer.

-You don’t want to go thorough the hassle of setting up your computer and your capture card or device to transfer your VHS tapes to DVD.
+What if you don’t want to go through the hassle of setting up your computer with a video capture card or device to transfer your VHS tapes to DVD?

-Simple.
-The VHS player and DVD recorder all in the same deck.
-Here are the steps you follow to digitize your tapes and burn it to DVD:
+Here are the steps you follow to digitize your tapes and burn them to DVD:

 - Insert your VHS tape into the VCR